Investing Real Estate Investing

 • May not provide consistent income

-Wholesale real estate means acting as a middleman between a seller and a buyer to make a profit.
+Wholesale real estate involves acting as a middleman between a seller and a buyer to make a profit.
 Unlike real estate agents, wholesalers don't need a license as they technically own the property they sell.

 Real estate wholesaling often falls into one of the following categories: